 Conclusion | Foreign Credit Cards on WeChat Pay

 As travelers or expats, using WeChat is convenient but not absolutely necessary.
-If you want to add money to your WeChat Pay account, you can do so using the alternate methods mentioned above.
+Don’t be afraid to get cash from a Chinese ATM.
+And if you absolutely must add money to your WeChat Pay account, you can do so using the alternate methods mentioned above.

-Otherwise, don’t bother trying to add your foreign credit card to your account once you get here.
+Otherwise, don’t bother trying to add your foreign credit card to your WeChat Wallet yet.
 Based on my experience, it doesn’t work yet.
 I’ll let you know when things change.